RH199 RHCSA Rapid Track course

 • Support via Red Hat platforms.

-• Possibility to participate in a live course (virtual instructor-led) during the subscription period – at no extra cost.
+• **Opportunity to participate in a live course (virtual instructor-led)** during the subscription period – at no extra cost.

 • Flexibility to plan your learning according to your needs.